m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 ![](https://assets.omscs.io/C01D089F-608B-4A15-A587-5D6E84D556EC.png)

-When we look up the www.symantec.com from NYC, we don’t get an A record directly.
+When we look up the www.symantec.com from NYC, we don't get an A record directly.
 Instead, we get a CNAME record pointing to a568.d.akamai.net.
 When we look up the CNAME, we see 2 corresponding IP addresses.

 When we perform the same lookup from Boston, we still encounter the same CNAME record.
 Looking up the Akamai domain name, however, returns two different IP addresses, which are presumably more local to Boston area.